Emmotes/ic_spoilers/docs/season_3.md

 ![Season 3 Portrait](images/portrait_s3.png)

-Spurt recently saw some changes in the data that could suggest he'll be in Season 3.
-This is just speculation at this point.
+Spurt Hew Maan and Barrowin have all received "new" abilities in the data that suggest they are all part of season 3.
+It looks like it's going to be a "shorties" season.

-Hew Maan also saw some changes.
-I'm even less sure that these changes mean Hew will be in season 3 than I am of Spurt - but felt I should add them any way - just-in-case.
+We do not know who the other two champions in Season 3 are as of yet.
+In fact - we don't even know for certain if these changes are season 3 related (though the odds are very high).

 # Changes